tejashri2806/GitDemo/README.md

 # GitDemo
-This is a practice session file
+This is a practice session file.
+Adding one line to see how commit works.